A Prayerful Place in the Great Marsh

 The Revd George Estlin Atkins arrived in 1932.
 A young man himself, George attracted many young people to confirmation classes which took place in the church hall, the site of the present day car park.
 During this time, the church hall was in constant use as it had the best facilities in the town.
 It included snooker tables, a kitchen and toilets and was used for many groups and functions.

 In 1938, The Revd Jack Hawthorn arrived with his wife Susan and their three children Ruth, Christopher and Margaret.
 They lived in what is now called the ‘old Rectory’ and with help from their household servants, were able to host large gatherings and church fetes on the Vicarage grounds.
-Within the church Susan Hawthorn became the Enrolling Member of the Mother’s Union and further afield as a Justice of the Peace.
 Sunday School was well attended at 2:30 pm in the afternoon and included a yearly prize giving and trips to the seaside.
+Within the Parish, Revd Hawthorn’s wife, Mrs Susan Hawthorn, also served as the Enrolling Member for the Mother’s Union and further afield as a Justice of the Peace for Cambridgeshire.

 Sunday the 10th of January 1971, the BBC came to Chatteris church to broadcast Songs of Praise.
 Chatteris Church had a choir at this time but apparently they were not permitted to join in singing with the choir from St Peter’s in March.
 However, a Chatteris children’s choir from the King Edward School was invited to sing.
 The program was a great success and was enjoyed by the whole town.
 There was a sadness when the Revd Hawthorn announced his retirement, but he was quick to return when called back from Ely for any special occasions.